Trump Claims, Falsely, That His Daughter Ivanka Has Created ‘Millions’ Of Jobs

 — Bo Erickson (@BoKnowsNews) February 25, 2019

 At the meeting with the bipartisan group of governors, per The Hill, Trump discussed infrastructure policy, as elected officials of both parties are eager to pass an infrastructure spending package, legislation which has been elusive throughout the Trump era.
-The meeting was held prior to the president’s departure for Vietnam, where he is scheduled to meet once again with North Korean dictator Kim Jung Un.
+The meeting was held prior to the president’s departure for Vietnam, where he is scheduled to meet once again with North Korean dictator Kim Jong Un.

 “Our private conversations on that have been incredible,” Democratic Gov. Gavin Newsom, sworn in last month as governor of California, told The Hill in reference to the infrastructure policy discussions.
 “Truly, substantively, I’ve been impressed by his, not rhetorical commitment, but his firm commitment to get serious about an infrastructure bill.”